Records with Sonobeat in 1969 & 1972

 Although born in Austin, Texas, Cody grows up just south of Austin in the tiny rural community of Manchacha (pronounced "man-shack" – Sonobeat's founders live there in the early '60s), and begins writing and singing at age 14.
 His songs are about people, places, things, and emotions he knows personally.
-Because so many of Cody's songs reflect local people and places, Cody's becomes known as the "Manchacha troubadour".
+Because so many of Cody's songs reflect local people and places, Cody becomes known as the "Manchacha troubadour".
 Cody records three of his originals with Sonobeat in '69.
 Hooley, intended as the "A" side of a Sonobeat single, is a generous and loving tribute to one of Cody's friends in Manchacha.
-Producer Bill Josey Sr. selectd Right Now Rhyme is selected as the "B" side, although the third song, Bringin' That Money Home, is an equally strong candidate for the "B" side.
+Producer Bill Josey Sr. selectd Right Now Rhyme is selected as the "B" side, although the third song, Bringin' That Money Home, is an equally strong candidate for the single.
 Unfortunately, for reasons undocumented in the Sonobeat archives, Sonobeat never releases Cody's single.
 However, one likely reason may be that during 1969 Sonobeat is focusing on progressive rock bands and feels it can't successfully market another country-folk flavored single (Sonobeat releases its first pure country single, by Ronnie and the West Winds, in 1968, long before Austin's progressive country movement takes root).